Clay County, Kentucky: Politics

 Clay County has been rock-ribbed Republican since the Civil War, having last voted for a Democratic nominee for president in 1860 when it supported Kentucky native and Southern Democrat John C. Breckinridge.
 In the last one hundred years the only Republicans to receive less than sixty percent were Bob Dole, who still won the county by nearly 25 percent, and Barry Goldwater, who held the county by seventy-five votes amidst a Democratic landslide in 1964.
-In 2008 John McCain received 77.5% of the vote.
+In 2008 John McCain received 77.5% of the vote, and in 2024 three time GOP nominee Donald Trump received nearly 90% of Clay's vote, which was the highest total in the county's history.

-The county is located in Kentucky's 5th congressional district represented by Representative Hal Rogers.
+Elected officials

 Health

 In July 2010, The Washington Post named Clay County the unhealthiest county in Kentucky, and one of the unhealthiest in the nation.
 Clay County also featured prominently in a June 2014 article in The New York Times about the difficulty of living in poverty in eastern Kentucky, ranking last in overall ratings for counties in the United States.
 The factors which accounted for Clay county's low ranking were unemployment, prevalence of disabilities, obesity, income, and education.
 The Times declared Clay County the "hardest place to live in the U.S."